100k Metric Tour Route

 From the South take I-85 to Spartanburg SC or I-26 from Columbia SC.
 At I-26 Interchange you will travel North on I-26 to the Columbus NC Exit.
-This exit has a traffic circle on either side of the over pass.
+This exit has a "traffic circle" on either side of the over pass.
 Go around the first and cross over I-26 then exit the traffic circle and head WEST on NC-108.
 Again about 5 miles to the parking area.
 Go down to the Horse Riding Rinks and turn in here parking along side the road off the pavement.